yanhuata/DS504CS586-S21/project3/README.md

 * Include model creation, model training, plotting code.

 #### Generator Model
-* Turn in your best generator saved as a serialized file.
+* Turn in your best generator saved as “generator.json” and the weights of your generator saved as “generator.h5”.

 ## Grading